argonne-lcf/test_frameworks/README.md

 # Testing Frameworks

 These are a set of simple pytorch examples to test whether the frameworks work well or not.
+This repo will be used to keep track of the issue of the frameworks module on ALCF systems.

 - test_dtensor: testing the fundamental unit
 - test_resnet50: resnet50 with FSDP or DDP